ThanosApollo/MedNotes/Biology/Biopolymers.md

 * Nitrogenous base binds to the 1' atom of the pentose -> forms nucleoside
 * Phosphate reacts with the 5' hydroxyl group of the pentose -> forms nucleotide
     * such nucleotides are called monophosphates
+    * one or more phosphates may join the first one, forming nucleoside diphosphate, triphosphate etc.
+### Nucleic chain
+* Nucleic acids are composed of nucleic chains, same as proteins are composed of polypeptide chains
+* To form a polynucleotide the phosphate at the 5' atom of a pentose reacts with the 3' hydroxyl group of another pentose
+  * creating a covalent bond
+* The alternating phosphates and pentoses form a backbone
+  * Their arrangement determines the **primary structure** of the nucleic acid
+### Complementarity
+* Nitrogenous bases bind specifically by hydrogen bonds according to the complementary rule
+  * A with T or U(2 bonds), C with G(3 bonds)
+* Complementary binding defines the secondary structure of nucleic acids

+### The double helix and base stacking
+* Nitrogenous bases are **hydrophobic**(minimize their contact with water)
+* When two complementary strands bind, their bases stack together like cards to **exclude water molecules**
+  * This forces the backbones to bend spirally, **forming a double-stranded helix**

+  * [ ] > To visualize nucleic acids we use cytochemical stains, e.g propidium iodide

 # 4. Recognition and self-assembly of macromolecules.
 Cytoskeleton.